 Mr. Wallstrom received a grant which was equal in value to approximately \$800,017 (or 107% of his annual base salary rate), as established by his employment agreement, resulting in a grant of 17,628 performance-based restricted stock units and 11,752 time-based restricted stock units.
-Mr. Sierks received a grant which was equal in value to approximately 50% of his fiscal 2015 annual base salary rate, resulting in a grant of 4,297 performance-based restricted stock units.
+Mr. Sierks received a grant which was equal in value to approximately 50% of his fiscal 2015 annual base salary rate, resulting in a grant of 4,297 performance-based restricted stock units and 2,864 time-based restricted stock units.